 Any socket outlet which may be used for portable and handheld equipment requires protection from an RCD which is easily fitted to your standard.
 It is simply madness not to have one!!

-The OCEI (Office of Chief Electrical Inspector) has initiated a program to ensure that all relevant suppliers of second-hand electrical equipment sold to the general public are required to ensure that these items are tested and appropriately labelled.
+Yes, second-hand equipment needs to be tested before the use or sale of a second-hand item, this is done to reduce the risk of electrocution or fire from the item.
+The OCEI (Office of Chief Electrical Inspector) has initiated a program to ensure that all relevant suppliers of second-hand electrical equipment sold to the general public are required to ensure that these items are tested and appropriately labeled.

 You will notice that charity shops and most op shops no longer sell second-hand electrical equipment now that awareness has been made of the risks involved.

-Has your generator been earthed?
+All Generator that is used on works site should have an RCD fitted.
+These RCDs are required to be tested monthly.
+A generator without an RCD should not be used and cant be tested.
 All generators should be earthed at all times.
 It is easy to overlook this simple safety action when starting up a generator.
 A 240 Volt generator conducts the same type of power as supplied to your location by the electrical utility provider.
 Earthing of the generator will help protect users from serious injury.

 Some importers of extra-low voltage electrical devices may be supplying them together with unapproved and potentially dangerous power supplies or chargers.
 If you have a suspect item, please discontinue its use immediately or have it tested.
 Dangerous power supplies and battery chargers that are typically found with electronic games, cordless drills, rechargeable torches, etc. must be tested and approved for supply in Australia.
 Approved devices must exhibit the approval markings allocated by the approving authority.
 The markings may be alphanumeric format comprising of the first letter of the state of the issuing authority followed by between one and six digits.